aws-samples/amazon-opensearch-service-monitor/README.md

 ## Deploy <a name="deploy"></a>
 Use the AWS CDK to deploy opensearch stack for Amazon OpenSearch Service.
 This stack comprises of creating/deploying below components:
 1. Create VPC with 3 AZ
-2. Create and launch Amazon OpenSearch Service cluster (version 1.0) having two t3.medium data nodes with 100GB of EBS storage volume.
+2. Create and launch Amazon OpenSearch Service cluster (version 2.3) having two t3.medium data nodes with 100GB of EBS storage volume.
 These 2 nodes are spread across 2 different AZ's
 3. Create Dynamo DB table for timestamp tracking
 4. Create lambda function to fetch Cloudwatch metrics across all regions and all domains.
 By default it fetches the data every 5 min, which can be changed if needed.
 5. Create and launch an EC2 instance which acts as SSH tunnel to access dashboards, as all of our setup is secured and in VPC
-6. Create default OpenSearch dashboards to visualize metrics across all domains
+6. Create default OpenSearch dashboards to visualize metrics across all domains and collections
 7. Create and setup default e-mail alerts to newly launched Amazon OpenSearch Service cluster
 8. Create Index template and Index State Management (ISM) policy to delete indices older than 366 days. (can be changed to different retention if needed)
 9. Monitoring stack has an option to enable Ultra Warm (UW) which is disabled by default, Change settings [in this file](opensearch/opensearch_monitor_stack.py) to enable UW.